How long is the Tummy tuck recovery?

 Wondering if a Tummy tuck is right for you?

-Contact Us to schedule your in-office or virtual consultation for just $30 (which gets applied to your surgery when you book).
+Contact Us to schedule your in-office or virtual consultation.
 Or just give us a call at 410-494-8100!
 Note: Virtual consults can also be used to get second opinions.

 By Dr. Ricardo L. Rodriguez MD Board Certified Plastic Surgeon Cosmeticsurg Baltimore, Maryland Ricardo L. Rodriguez on American Society of Plastic Surgeons.